PANC: Prior-Aware Normalized Cut via Anchor-Augmented Token Graphs: Extended Examples

-Finally, we extend our class controllability tests on the MS COCO dataset, demonstrating that efficient prior bank generation enables high-quality segmentation of a class object in never-seen images.
+We extend our class controllability tests on the MS COCO dataset, demonstrating that efficient prior bank generation enables high-quality segmentation of a class object in never-seen images.

-We divide the examples of the validation set into two main categories based on the geometric deformability of the target class: rigid classes that mainly change their form with the perspective (see Figs.~\ref{fig:rigid_airplane} and~\ref{fig:rigid_boat}) and non-rigid classes with a deformable structure (see Figs.~\ref{fig:non_rigid_banana}, \ref{fig:non_rigid_tie}, and~\ref{fig:non_rigid_suitcase}).
+We divided the examples of the validation set into two main categories based on the geometric deformability of the target class: rigid classes that mainly change their form with the perspective (see Figs.~\ref{fig:rigid_airplane} and~\ref{fig:rigid_boat}) and non-rigid classes with a deformable structure (see Figs.~\ref{fig:non_rigid_banana}, \ref{fig:non_rigid_tie}, and~\ref{fig:non_rigid_suitcase}).

 Despite the variety of airplanes and boats, the results are consistent from all points of view.
 A similar situation was identified on bananas, ties, and suitcases.
 In contrast, among the bananas, PANC was able to identify a printed one that was not included in the ground truth---see Fig.~\ref{fig:non_rigid_banana}, second row from the bottom.